PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ![L3-untrust](img/l3-untrust.png)

-Add the following configuration to `sko2019.tf`.
+Add the following configuration to `panos_plan.tf`.
 The interfaces are referenced by name, so that Terraform automatically knows that the interfaces need to be created before the zones themselves.

 ```hcl
 resource "panos_zone" "int" {